-We are look for scientific excellence in all forms: Almost all members of our lab have a mix of experimental and computational skills — with an eagerness to teach and learn from our labmates and neighboring research labs.
-We also enjoy making the process of doing science fun.
-Most projects in the lab are structured around small teams.
-This has 2 major benefits: It makes life in lab more enjoyable and pushes projects forward faster than with one person going it alone.
-Above all, we value motivation and drive because often scientific success often comes only after trying many ideas to see which one actually works.
+We expect lab members to become the next-generation of bioengineers, geneticists, cancer biologists, neuroscientists and interdisciplinary scientific innovators.
+Our goal is to help each and every lab member enjoy life in the lab as well as fulfill their maximum potential as scientists.
+Our team includes a mix of graduate students (MS, PhD, and MD-PhD from several NYC-area universities), postdoctoral scientists, staff scientists, and research technicians.
+We also strive to make the process of doing science fun.
+For example, most projects in the lab are structured around small teams.
+This makes life in lab more enjoyable and pushes projects forward faster than with one person going it alone.
+Above all, we value motivation, resilience and drive because often scientific success comes only after trying many ideas to see which one actually works.

 Although our lab is young, our postdoctoral scientists have competed successfully for many postdoctoral fellowships, including the EMBO Long-Term Fellowship, the Human Frontiers Science Program Fellowship, the Banting Postdoctoral Fellowship, the American Heart Association Fellowship, the NIH K00 Award, and the Hope Funds for Cancer Research Fellowship.

 To apply, please send an email to firstname.lastname@example.org with the following: